Bzzxx/social_casino_case/README.md

 Behavioral analytics for retention, monetization, and churn prediction in a social casino game.

 ---
-Behavioral analytics for retention, monetization, and churn prediction in a social casino game.

----
 Notebook can be found here:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1Nxp1lvYVci_Sbrxb4lLtc4PVTh87f4nL)
 ---